Wilson County Water Quality

 What is the water quality in Wilson County, Tennessee?

-Wilson County, Tennessee has a water quality grade of C with a score of 57.2/100, based on EPA Safe Drinking Water Information System data.
-The county has 18 health-based drinking water violations on record.
+Wilson County, Tennessee has a drinking-water quality grade of C with a score of 57.2/100, based on EPA SDWIS compliance data.
+The county has 18 health-based drinking water violations over the past 5 years.
+Watershed health, monitoring records, and live streamflow are reported separately on this page.

 Are there any water violations in Wilson County?

-Wilson County has 18 health-based drinking water violations recorded by the EPA.
+Wilson County has 18 health-based drinking water violations recorded by the EPA over the past 5 years.
 Health-based violations indicate instances where contaminant levels exceeded EPA Maximum Contaminant Levels (MCLs).
 Violations may have been resolved — check with your local water utility for current status.

 How does Wilson County water compare to the Tennessee average?

-Wilson County's water quality score of 57.2/100 is lower than the Tennessee state average of 71.3.
-The average water quality grade across Tennessee is C, based on data from 95 counties with available water quality data.
+Wilson County's SDWIS water quality score of 57.2/100 is lower than the Tennessee state average of 71.3.
+The average water quality grade across Tennessee is C, based on data from 95 counties with available SDWIS data.

 Is tap water safe to drink in Wilson County?

-Based on EPA data, Wilson County has a water quality grade of C (57.2/100).
-This indicates moderate water quality.
-Some violations have been recorded but overall compliance is maintained.
+Based on EPA SDWIS data, Wilson County has a water quality grade of C (57.2/100).
+This indicates moderate compliance.
+Some violations have been recorded but overall standards are maintained.
+The grade speaks to the public water system, not the watershed — for watershed-level concerns, see the Watershed Health zone.
 For the most up-to-date information, contact your local water utility or review your Consumer Confidence Report (CCR).

 Why does Wilson County have so many water violations?